Healthy Chocolate Chip Cookies

 • Preheat the oven to 175C/350F.
 Line a large tray with parchment paper or prepare a cookie sheet.
 Set aside.

-• In a microwave-safe bowl or in a saucepan over the stove, combine your coconut oil and syrup, and heat until melted.
+• Combine the coconut oil and syrup in a microwave-safe bowl or saucepan over the stove, and heat until melted.
 Whisk together until combined.

 • Add the syrup/coconut oil mixture to the dry mixture, along with the vanilla extract and coconut milk, and mix very well.
-Fold in your chocolate chips.
+Fold in the chocolate chips.

-• Form 16 small balls with the cookie dough.
-Place each ball on the lined tray and press each one lightly, into a cookie shape.
+• Form 16 small balls of cookie dough.
+Place each ball on the lined tray and press each one lightly into a cookie shape.

-• Bake for 12-15 minutes, or until lightly brown.
+• Bake for 12 minutes, or until lightly browned.
 Remove from the oven and allow to cool completely.

 Notes